cityofaustin/atd-data-lake/docs/datasrc_bt.md

 ### Layer 3 Ready Data

-The `aws_transport/bt_ready.py` code reads from the `rawjson` bucket, resolves the "reader_id" to the respective entry in the Unit Data, and writes to the `ready` bucket.
-Effectively, all necessary Unit Data "devices" entries are added to the JSON containing "data", and linkages are created between "data"."device_id" and "devices"."device_id".
+The `aws_transport/bt_ready.py` code reads from the `rawjson` bucket, resolves the `"reader_id"` to the respective entry in the Unit Data, and writes to the `ready` bucket.
+Effectively, all necessary Unit Data `"devices"` entries are added to the JSON containing "data," and linkages are created between `"data"."device_id"` and `"devices"."device_id"`.

 ```json
 {